karelvaculik/pyreball/docs/text_utils.md

 # Text Utils

-To create strings with various HTML elements simply, Pyreball provides various text utility functions.
+To create strings with various HTML elements, Pyreball provides various text utility functions.
 These functions return a string that can be directly printed into the HTML file.

 Each function takes zero or more values which are all automatically converted to strings and concatenated with a